morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ![Fritz-860](https://user-images.githubusercontent.com/69053122/193471131-931d28e0-0353-4d66-9732-99662b8f5c0c.jpeg)

 ```
 Note: This is a hybrid single-state/multi-state adapter.
-It is multistate but automatically changes state on it own.
+It is multi-state but automatically changes state on its own.
 Note: This adapter uses the mt7612un chipset.
 ```